CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-xcms3.md

 ## Tutorials

-See our [XCMS3 tutorial](tutorials/americangutxcms3.md) on using Feature Based Molecular Networking for a subset of the American Gut Project sample.
+See our XCMS-FBMN tutorials using python and R with a subset of the American Gut Project samples on this repository [DorresteinLaboratory/XCMS3_FeatureBasedMN/](https://github.com/DorresteinLaboratory/XCMS3_FeatureBasedMN/).

 ## Page contributors

 Madeleine Ernst (UCSD), Ricardo da Silva (UCSD), Louis Felix Nothias (UCSD), Johannes Reiner (Eurac Research)

 ## Contribute to the Documentation